Contributing

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run:

-$ bumpversion patch # possible: major / minor / patch
+$ poetry version patch # possible: major / minor / patch

 $ git push